 Villages and towns across the region are connected by the company Sitabus, although you can check the current timetables at the official page of the Positano Tourism Board.

-That being said, we recommend using the bus for the following routes (depending on traffic, use the ferry instead):
+We recommend using the bus for the following routes (depending on traffic, use the ferry instead):

 I think you’ve probably got it by now that the Amalfi Coast isn’t exactly an affordable destination.
 You can sense it on transportation and – most of all – hotel rates, but high prices also reflect on restaurant menus, as meals here tend to be more expensive that the Italian average.
 However, this is still Italy, home to what is probably the most beloved cuisine in the world!